× Part 7: Aether Aether Concoctions and Enchants Relics The Planes

 Aetherite.
 Varies.

 Description.
 Much like the various gate-creating spells, a portal allows one to travel from one place to another, including across planes.
 To construct a portal that sends one to another plane, Aetherite of that plane's type must be used and another portal must be constructed (or already exist) on the receiving end that also has the originating plane's Aetherite type; for example, to construct a portal from the Plane of Fire to the Plane of Illusion, the portal on the Plane of Fire must be built with Magic Aetherite and the portal on the Plane of Magic must be built with Light Aetherite (a portal does not need to be constructed solely of Aetherite, just have Aetherite incorporated into the building material).
 A single portal can be built with multiple types of Aetherite and link to multiple other portals.
 For portals that go to the Central Plane, any type of Aetherite can be used.
-Additionally, the same Elemancer must imbue their will into both portals, starting with the portal that matches their Domain.
-And finally, portals cannot be always-active, but can be activated for up to a minute using any trigger of the creator's desire, such as a speaking a specific command word/phrase near the portal, bringing a specific object close to it, activating a specific sequence of glyphs on it, etc.
+Finally, portals cannot be always-active, but they can be activated for up to a minute using any trigger of the creator's desire, such as a speaking a specific command word/phrase near the portal, bringing a specific object close to it, activating a specific sequence of glyphs on it, etc.

 4th Level